If you think social media marketing strategy for nonprofits is a lot of sound and fury signifying nothing, think again.

 4. Your organization consistently shares written content

 Social media without a content marketing strategy sucks.
 And long content (1,200 – 1,500 words) outperforms posts that are briefer.
-Post at least twice a month, if you’re small.
+Post at least twice a month, if you’re a small nonprofit.
 If you’re larger, aim for weekly blog posts.
-If you’re not blogging, read Blogs vs. E-Newsletters: 10 Reasons Nonprofits Should Blog.
+If you’re not blogging, read Blogs vs. E-Newsletters.

 Tell success stories.
 Your donors’ victories!

 - Photo essays showing impact.